evgenyneu/evgenii.com/app/blog/_posts/2014-08-03-localizing-text-in-swift.md

 ## Exporting project for translation

-Let's say we want to translate the text from English to Japanese.
+Now let's say we want to translate our project from English to Japanese.
 Choose `Editor` > `Export for Localization...` menu when project is selected in Project Navigator.
 The text will be exported to `en.xliff` file.

 ## Translating `.xliff` file